ton-community/ton-docs/docs/learn/overviews/TON_blockchain_overview.md

 ### Workchain: Blockchain with your own rules

-If you want to customize rules of the group of ShardChains, you could create a **WorkChain**.
+If you want to customize rules of the group of Shardchains, you could create a **Workchain**.
 A good example is to make a workchain that works on the base of EVM to run Solidity smart contracts on it.

 Theoretically, everyone in community can create own workchain.
-In fact, it's pretty complicated task to build it, after that to pay (expensive) price of creating it and receive 2/3 of votes from validators to approve creation of your WorkChain.
+In fact, it's pretty complicated task to build it, after that to pay (expensive) price of creating it and receive 2/3 of votes from validators to approve creation of your Workchain.

 TON allows creating up to `2^30` workchains, each subdivided to up to `2^60` shards.